Letters from Harold Edward 'Pompey' Elliott to his family, July - October 1916 - Part 10

 for they knew it was all up if the 18

-pounder started to fire out then at
+pounder started to fire into them at

-about ten yards range, It seems to
+about ten yards range.
+It seems to

-one it is definitely the most promising
+me it is definitely the most promising

 implement of war we have yet invented